NCI Drug Dictionary

 - telapristone acetate

 The acetate form of the 21-substituted-19-nor-progestin telapristone, an orally available selective progesterone receptor modulator (SPRM), with potential anti-progesterone and antineoplastic activities.
 Upon oral administration, telapristone competitively binds to the progesterone receptor (PR) in progesterone-responsive tissue and inhibits PR-mediated gene expression.
 This interferes with progesterone activity in the reproductive system.
 As a result, this agent may suppress ovulation and inhibit proliferation of endometrial tissue.
 Also, this agent may prevent cell growth and induce apoptosis in estrogen receptor (ER) and PR-positive breast cancer cells through a reduction in progesterone levels, ER downregulation and a suppression of the expression of cyclin-dependent kinases (CDK) 2 and 4, ultimately leading to G1/S cell cycle arrest.
 Unlike some other SPRMs, this agent does not exert any estrogenic, androgenic, anti-estrogenic, and anti-androgenic activities.
 Check for active clinical trials using this agent.
 (NCI Thesaurus)

-Synonym: progesterone receptor inhibitor CDB-4124 US brand names: Proellex
+Synonym: progesterone receptor inhibitor CDB-4124 US brand name: Proellex